Janatha Vimukthi Peramuna: Effects of the Sino–Soviet split

 By this time, the United Socialist Party (USP) was divided into two factions: the Chinese faction and the Soviet faction.
 Wijeweera broke away from the CPC which was aligned with the USSR and joined the Ceylon Communist Party (Maoist).

 After a visit to Sri Lanka in 1964, he was not permitted to return to the USSR: his student activism in favour of Maoism while in Moscow displeased the Russians.
 The Chinese faction was led by Premalal Kumarasiri.
 Through his father's political activities, Wijeweera contacted Kumarasiri and joined the party's staff and became part of the trade union office.

 Split

-Wijeweera increasingly felt that the Left movement (generally referred to in Sri Lanka as "old left") that existed until then had not produced enough professional revolutionaries and had never made a meaningful effort to educate the masses on Marxism.
+Wijeweera increasingly felt that the leftist movement in Sri Lanka (generally referred to in Sri Lanka as the "old left") that existed until then had not produced enough professional revolutionaries and had never made a meaningful effort to educate the masses on Marxism.
 Workers accepted the words mouthed by the leaders of the "old left" as the final word.
 He also believed that the leadership of the "old left", aware of this aspect, utilised it to the fullest to blunt workers' militancy.
 Wijeweera and others decided in mid-1965 to launch a new party that was explicitly revolutionary in character; it was formed without breaking off from other established parties.
 The cadres engaged themselves in political activities that consisted mainly of trying to increase the political awareness of the working class.